Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

-One of the main visualizations of persistent homology is represented by barcode or persistence diagram.
-The changes of the homological features are summarized in the barcode or equivalently in the persistence diagram.
-Due to the irregularity of data, it is hard or, in many cases, impossible to obtain the exact formula of the barcode corresponding to the given data.
-Furthermore, data are, in general, defined with several parameters, so one-parameter filtration may be insufficient to analyze the structure of data \cite{carlsson2009theory}.
+Data are, in general, defined with several parameters, so one-parameter filtration may be insufficient to analyze the structure of data \cite{carlsson2009theory}.
 For this reason multi-parameter persistent homology theory seems necessary and researchers have tried to develop its full theory.
 For one-parameter filtration, pointwise finite dimensional persistent module can be uniquely decomposed by half-open intervals, and the barcode is a complete invariant in persistence module category \cite{botnan2020decomposition}.
 In contrast, for multi-parameter persistent homology, it is highly complicated to define complete invariant \cite{carlsson2009theory, lesnick2015theory, botnan2022introduction}.
 To resolve this problem, we may relax the condition of the completeness.
 Although rank invariant is not a complete invariant for multi-parameter persistent homology, it can capture a persistence of homological class as a practical invariant and is equivalent to barcode in one-parameter filtration \cite{carlsson2009theory}.
-Rank invariant is known to be equivalent to fibered barcode that is a collection of one-dimensional reduction of multi-parameter persistence homology \cite{cerri2013betti, botnan2022introduction}.
+Rank invariant is known to be equivalent to fibered barcode that is a collection of one-dimensional reduction of multi-parameter persistent homology \cite{cerri2013betti, botnan2022introduction}.
 With fibered barcode, one could use the considered vectorization of (incomplete) multi-parameter persistent homology, e.g. multi-parameter persistence kernel \cite{corbet2019kernel}, multi-parameter persistence landscape \cite{vipond2020multiparameter} and multi-parameter persistence image \cite{carriere2020multiparameter}.
 In \cite{carriere2020multiparameter}, using two image data sets, i.e. the intensity images of immune cells and cancer cells, two-parameter sublevel filtration was constructed to predict the survival rate of the breast cancer patients.
-It was shown, for this example, that multi-parameter persistent theory helps us to capture the interaction patterns of multiple phenotypes at once.
+It was shown, for this example, that multi-parameter persistence theory helps us to capture the interaction patterns of multiple phenotypes at once.